dvisionlab/ditto/app/library/wireframes/README.md

 # Wireframes

-Application wireframes components.
+Provides a component collections of application wireframes.
 Intended to use as root component of Vue apps.

 ## Basic wireframe